KXTV: Gannett/Tegna ownership

 In 1999, Belo traded KXTV and $55 million to the Gannett Company in exchange for KVUE, an ABC affiliate in Austin, Texas.
-The deal allowed Belo to enter the Texas state capital, a market of significant strategic importance to the Dallas-based company, and gave it a presence in two thirds of Texas TV households.
+The deal allowed Belo to enter the Texas state capital, a market of significant strategic importance to the Dallas-based company, and gave it a presence in two-thirds of Texas TV households.
 The deal closed in July, and the general manager of KVUE moved to Sacramento to run KXTV.

 In 2000, the station constructed the News10 Weather Tower, which was finished by October but first lit on August 24, 2001, owing to the energy crisis in the state at the time.
 In addition to providing microwave transmission capabilities for the station—which had to trim trees at homes in the Land Park neighborhood prior to its installation—it originally functioned as a weather beacon with lighted LED elements on the top to indicate features of the weather forecast.
 As a result of the energy crisis, solar panels were installed on the roof to power the facility.
 In addition to weather, the tower was lit purple after each Sacramento Kings and Sacramento Monarchs win.
 While no longer lit, the tower still is used for KXTV's microwave needs, cellular service, and to broadcast KXTV's Sacramento UHF replacement translator.

 KXTV became the broadcast television partner of the Kings midway through the 2002–03 season when a dispute erupted between the Kings and KMAX-TV (channel 31), who had been airing the team's games since 1988, over special editions of its morning show that the franchise felt traded on the team's name without its permission.
 As with its arrangement with that station, the Kings bought air time from KXTV, produced the telecasts, and sold the advertising; 25 games were telecast on KXTV in the first season.
 Several Monarchs women's basketball games were added in 2005.
 In 2009, the Kings moved all of their games to Comcast SportsNet (now NBC Sports California).

 On June 29, 2015, Gannett's broadcasting and digital divisions split from the newspaper division under the Tegna Inc. name.
-Two months later, the station retired the long-running "News10" moniker to brand as "ABC 10", primarily in order to improve its ability to promote entertainment programming.
+Two months later, the station retired the long-running "News10" moniker to brand as "ABC 10", primarily to improve its ability to promote entertainment programming.

+The KXTV studios were hit by gunfire in a drive-by shooting on September 19, 2025, with officers arriving on scene shortly after 1:30 p.m.
+Despite no injuries being reported nor any motive being determined, detectives found handwritten notes by a 64-year-old retired lobbyist and Army veteran from Sacramento who was placed into federal custody after the shooting.
+The notes mentioned Jeffrey Epstein, Kash Patel, Dan Bongino, and Pam Bondi.
+During investigation in his Sacramento apartment, a whiteboard planner attached to his refrigerator reading "Do the Next Scary Thing" was also investigated by authorities.